top of page

 For Sellers

 If you are contemplating selling, an inspection can help avoid surprises in the sale process.
-The last thing you want is to have an offer fall apart or your sale price to be negotiated down after a buyer's inspection finds issues.
+The last thing you want is to have an offer fall apart or your sale price to be negotiated down, after a buyer's inspection finds issues.
 Knowledge is power - be in the know by proactively having an inspection done before you list your property.
 A reputable inspector is crucial, especially if you plan to share the report with prospective buyers.
 This can even generate a larger pool of interested buyers.

 Fee guidance: Similar to those for Buyers - please contact to discuss